tronprotocol/tips/tip-34.md

 Moreover, event query service adds three new http api for supporting developers to developers parse contract log and contract event by self upload ABI string.

 Developers could subscribe triggers more conveniently.
+## Rationale

+The strategy is not affect among the old event subsribe interfaces.
+The contract log and contract event should be parsed if you don't want define a specific strategy.

 ## Backwards Compatibility